 - manuscript production and early printing

-- literary production and reception in late medieval London
+- reading and writing in late medieval London

 Recent and On-Going Research

 Much of my research concerns medieval verse.
 With A. S. G. Edwards I’ve published A New Index of Middle English Verse (British Library, 2005), and a Companion to Fifteenth-Century English Poetry (Boydell and Brewer, 2013); we are currently co-editing a new collection of essays on the fifteenth-century for a multi-volume history of poetry in English, and are the general editors of a forthcoming new edition of Chaucer’s complete works.
 Recently I co-edited Middle English Lyrics: New Readings of Short Poems (with Christiania Whitehead; D. S,.
 Brewer, 2018).
 My interest in reading and writing in medieval London prompted a book on Manuscript and Print in London, c.
 1475-1530 (British Library, 2012), and an edition of modernized selections from a late fifteenth-century chronicle, Henry VII’s London in ‘The Great Chronicle’ (Western Michigan University, Kalamazoo, 2019).
 I’ve also edited a collection of essays on Performance, Ceremony and Display in Late Medieval England: Essays from the 2018 Harlaxton Symposium (Shaun Tyas, 2020).